Accelerating Dynamical System Simulations with Contracting and Physics-Projected Neural-Newton Solvers: Numerical test results

 \section{Numerical test results}

-In this section, we provide test results associated with three simulated systems: a two-state cubic oscillator~\cite{Yuying:2020}, a three-state Hopf bifurcation~\cite{Yuying:2020}, and a 10-state electrical power system, known as the two-area Kundur system~\cite{Kundur:1994}, which represents a network of nonlinear coupled oscillators.
+In this section, we provide test results associated with three simulated systems: a two-state cubic oscillator~\citep{Yuying:2020}, a three-state Hopf bifurcation~\citep{Yuying:2020}, and a 10-state electrical power system, known as the Kundur system~\citep{Kundur:1994}.

-\junk{ } To collect training data, we defined a set of initial conditions associated with each system, and we randomly perturbed these conditions in order to generate a strong system perturbation.
-We then simulated the resulting deterministic trajectories, for between 3 and 45 seconds, via the standard integration method presented in panel (\textbf{a}) of Fig. \ref{fig:Newton_Update_CoNNS}.
-In doing so, we used a step size ${\Delta t}$ between 0.025s and 0.001s, and we employed trapezoidal integration; tolerance for Newton convergence was set to $\epsilon=10^{-9}$.
-Additional settings can be found directly in the code.
+\junk{ } To collect training data, we defined a set of initial conditions associated with each system, and we randomly perturbed these conditions in order to generate strong system perturbations.
+We then simulated the resulting deterministic trajectories via the standard Newton-based trapezoidal integration method of (\ref{eq: Trap})-(\ref{eq: NewtRK}).
+We used a step size ${\Delta t}$ between 0.025s and 0.001s, and Newton convergence tolerance was set to $\epsilon=10^{-9}$.
+Additional settings can be found directly in the code~\citep{Code:2021}.
+After collecting 50 trajectories for each system, we appropriately trained both \texttt{PRoNNS} and \texttt{CoNNS} on the Newton step data.
+Training was performed with PyTorch~\citep{PyTorch:2019}, and we used CVXPY Layers~\citep{Agrawal:2019} to solve (\ref{eq: min_Wi}).
+We used Adam~\citep{Adam:2014} with learning rates set between $10^{-3}$ and $10^{-5}$ (see code).
+All simulation and training was performed on a Dell XPS laptop equipped with an Intel i7 CPU @ 2.60GHz 16 GB of RAM.